Are your workers' compensation weekly benefits being cut off?

 Shine Lawyers is of the view that that is not correct in many circumstances.

 All injured workers who have received a letter like this from their workers' compensation insurer are entitled to obtain legal advice to ensure they have been adequately assessed.
 This advice should be specific to the nature of the injury, the percentage of impairment and the outcome of the insurer’s examination.

 Where to from here?

 This legislation is estimated to impact more than seven thousand injured workers throughout New South Wales, so if this legislation has impacted you, you are not alone.

-As General Manager of NSW, I’m appealing to all injured workers to read up on their rights to workers’ compensation payments, to challenge the assessment of their insurers and to seek legal advice if they are unsure of their entitlements.
+In light of this, Shine Lawyers suggests that all injured workers read up on their rights to workers’ compensation payments, challenge the assessment of their insurers and seek legal advice if they are unsure of their entitlements.

 This is not a change that Australians should sweep under the carpet.
 It’s not a change purely affecting injured workers today; this could be you or a loved one next week, next month or next year.